5. Processing unidimensional data#

 are part of base Python.

-They allow us to create lists based on transformed versions
+They create lists based on transformed versions

 of individual elements in a given iterable object.